SuriyaVG/Ghee_Website/README.md

 ## Future Development & Considerations

 *   **Persistent Database:**
-    *   Transition from `MemStorage` to a persistent PostgreSQL database using the Drizzle ORM schemas already defined.
-    *   Requires setting up a PostgreSQL instance and configuring connection details (likely in environment variables and `drizzle.config.ts`).
+    *   The backend now uses **PostgreSQL** as the default for production, with a normalized schema and Drizzle ORM migrations.
     *   Run `npm run db:push` after schema changes to update the database.
+    *   Run `npm run db:constraints` to apply production constraints, indexes, and views.
 *   **User Authentication:** Implement user accounts (e.g., using Passport.js or a similar library) for order history, saved addresses, etc.
 *   **Full Checkout Flow:**
     *   Develop the frontend UI for the checkout process (shipping address, order summary, payment method selection).